Primavera Work Breakdown Structure (Primavera Video Tutorial)

 The work breakdown structure concept was developed by the United States Department of Defense during the Polaris Missile Program development with the PERT (Program Evaluation and Review Technique) in 1957.
 In the 1960’s NASA started to used PERT and WBS techniques for the aerospace programs.

-Benefits of the Work Breakdown Structure
+Benefits of the WBS

 Using the Work Breakdown Structure (WBS) provides many benefits in addition to defining and organizing the project scope of work.